-Before completing this form you may wish to consult Human Resources and/or a representative of a recognised trade union as this may result in changes to your contract of employment.

-I confirm that I have considered the effect of this request on:
+Probation NNC Legacy version as at 31 May 2014 Before completing this form you may wish to consult Human Resources and/o a representative of a recognised trade union as this may result in changes to your contract of employment.
+I confirm that I have considered the effect of this request on: r my pay; my tax and National Insurance Contributions; my pension; my holiday entitlement and other benefits; my ability to attend training courses; my colleagues and the team's workload.
+I request this change to my working pattern from Signed: Date:

-- my pay;

-- my tax and National Insurance Contributions;

-- my pension;

-- my holiday entitlement and other benefits;

-- my ability to attend training courses;

-- my colleagues and the team's workload.

-I request this change to my working pattern from...... (date)

-I understand that this may lead to a change in the terms and conditions of my contract of employment.
-I accept that I may be unable to have another request considered within the next 12 months.
-(Such requests will not be unreasonably denied).

-Signed: Date: